 Ground transportation requirements can be fulfilled in a variety of ways, either separately or in a combination, subject to contract negotiations and budget considerations between the Host Committee and RC.
 The host shall provide:

-- Transportation of all major officials for the duration of the event - Five vehicles to be used by Ringette Canada for the duration of the event (must include one mini-van) (these do not include the vehicles required for transportation of major officials during the event). - A designated vehicle rental partner with negotiated preferred for teams attending the event.
+- Transportation of all major officials for the duration of the event - Five vehicles to be used by Ringette Canada for the duration of the event (must include one mini van) - A designated vehicle rental partner, with negotiated preferred rates for teams attending the event.